SecureCategory

 What does Chrome's Not Secure warning really mean?

 If you are seeing the Not Secure warning, don't panic.
-The presence of the warning itself doesn't indicate that your website has been hacked or infected with a virus.
+The presence of the warning itself doesn't indicate that your website has been hacked or infected with a virus or malware.

 Avoid the not secure warning

-In practice, this means that if someone is inputting sensitive data such as payment information or even just their name and address into an unprotected website, there's a chance these details could be seen and misused by someone else.
+In practice, this means that if someone is inputting sensitive information such as payment details or even just their name and address into an unsecured website, there's a chance these details could be seen and misused by someone else.

-That's why Google introduced the Not Secure warning — so people visiting a website know whether it's safe to type in their personal details.
+That's why Google introduced the Not Secure warning — so people visiting a website know whether it's safe to type in their personal details, especially on non-https sites.

 But honestly, whether or not they plan to submit private details to your website, seeing the Not Secure warning is likely to send them running.